 An untreated severe acid reflux can eventually lead to the following problems.

 - Gastroesophageal reflux disease (GERD) is a persistent condition.
 The baby will have acute symptoms that do not subside easily.
+Or the baby does not put on weight.
 Treatment with elaborate procedures such as surgery may be needed to cure the condition.

-- Esophagitis is the repeated flow of acid that damages the inner lining of the esophagus making it red and swollen (13).
-The esophagus becomes prone to infections and also leads to severe discomfort when food passes through the food pipe.
+- Esophagitis is the repeated flow of acid that damages the inner lining of the esophagus making it red and swollen (12). leads to severe discomfort when food passes through the food pipe.

-- The baby’s diet is affected by reflux, and could lead to malnutrition.
+- The baby’s diet is affected by reflux, and could lead to weight loss.
 Babies with severe reflux gain height and weight in a slower pace than others.
 They could have poor immunity too.

 Normal reflux does not lead to grave consequences.
 However, parents may feel tempted to try some home remedies.